Kristina is a parent of two, writer, remote worker, and volunteer. In her spare time, she enjoys nature, trying new things, and lots of DIY.

 When I found this recipe online, I was really intrigued by the pesto/tuna combination.
 It's a really delicious mix, and has a very fresh flavor.
 Plus, melted cheese?
 Yes please!
 This is a yummy recipe on a nice spring day, since it's not necessary to use the oven.

 This is another great recipe on a cool, spring day.
 And very filling!
 Because we have reduced our meat consumption, we use a lot of recipes with beans.
-This recipe is full of beany, cheesy, goodness, plus sour cream (I realize beany isn't a real word, but it accurately describes how good this dish is!)
+This recipe is full of beany, cheesy, goodness, and don't forget the sour cream.

 Thanks Louise!
 I actually think I'm having the chicken and avocado for dinner tonight! :)